Pointwise convergence of the non-linear Fourier transform: Dirac inner functions

 In this section we introduce families of inner functions related to the systems \eqref{eqDS}.
 We call them Dirac inner functions.
 In addition to playing a role in our arguments below, such families seem to present independent interest and may prove useful in the studies of further properties of the system.
 Standard formulas expressing Blaschke products in terms of their zeros establish, in this context, the relation between resonances (poles of the inner function) and spectra (level sets on $\R$) of the system.

 If $H(z)$ is an Hermite-Biehler entire function then the function is a meromorphic inner function in $\C_+$.
 Under the restriction that $H$ has bounded type, which is the case for functions related to Dirac systems with locally summable potentials, $H$ can be uniquely, up to a real constant multiple, recovered from $\theta_H$.
+For more on the inner functions $\theta_H$ see \cite{MIF1, MIF2, MP}.

 Recall that to each Dirac system we associate two families of Hermite-Biehler functions $E(t,z)$ and $\ti E(t,z)$ corresponding to Neumann and Dirichlet initial conditions at $t=0$.
 We will denote the corresponding MIFs by